dth2701/Leetcode-Tracking/README.md

 # Leetcode-Tracking
+### Love Coding as same as Workout 🏋️‍♀️

-This repo reminds me to practice Leetcode ~1 question daily.
+This repo reminds me to practice Leetcode ~1 question daily in Python3.

 ### Goal: 200-300 questions
 ### Time: 200 days (August 1, 2025)